Featured image: Josh & his crew show how it’s done. Photo: Rikki Lancaster

 That’s right friends, your betrothed is levelling up his grooming options for the year ahead and we’re taking notes!
 Here are 3 trends to watch, thanks to Brisbane-based hair educator and go-to grooming guy, Jules Tognini.

 1. Moustache on show

 Hello, mo?
 You’re having a moment!
 We’ve loved watching this trend unfold in recent months, with Queensland grooms not afraid to make facial hair a wedding day feature (love that stashe/suit combo).

-One in ten Aussie blokes were thinking of giving the mo a go over summer and beyond, according to research commissioned by Bulldog Skincare for Men (who polled over 1000 locals in 2020).
+One in ten Aussie blokes were thinking of giving the mo a go over summer and beyond, according to research commissioned by Bulldog Skincare for Men (who polled over 1000 locals).
 A word of caution though.
 “If you want this look, it’s important to keep it in check.
 Keep the mo sharp and contained with the right razor,” says Jules, who rates Bulldog Skincare’s Original Bamboo Razor for performance and eco cred.

 2. Self-care for blokes